bslevin/Cook-With-Us/README.md

 ## Page apearence

 ### Color
-> To keep the apearence minimal, the below colors were chosen.
+> For a minimal appearence the below colors were chosen.

  - #3a3a3a  -   Background-color
  - #ffffff  -   White
  - #000000  -   Black
- - #0000ff  -   Hover state

-> On advice I removed text sitting on imgages and ultimatly changed the whole layout to the better.
+> On advice I removed all text sitting over imgages leaving only the hero text.

 ### Images
 > The aim of the images chosen was to visualy intice the viewer into wanting more information.